-Monomyth tropes well done (DeDisneyfication, Part 9A Addendum)
+Monomyth tropes well done (DeDisnification, Part 9A Addendum)

 Autumnal tidings, readers.
-As I’ve noted before, I’m a good one for missing the boat, so I’ve only just learned about an excellent animated series, Over the Garden Wall (OtGW hereafter) from six years ago.
-The work is set on Halloween, which makes it a good one to discuss around now, and also plays with folkloric elements, which makes it fit well with this Series.
+As I’ve noted before, I’m a good one for being late to the party, so I’ve only just learned about an excellent animated series, Over the Garden Wall (OtGW hereafter) from six years ago.
+The work is set on Halloween, which makes it a good one to discuss around now, and also plays with folkloric elements, which makes it fit well with this series.

 The setting the series spends much of its time in is called The Unknown, which is described in the first episode thus:²